bwalshe/simple_http_server/README.md

 * **EPOLLOUT** - the file descriptor is ready to be written to
 * **EPOLLRDHUP** - the client has closed the connection

-When our application needs to know what events have happened, we use [`epoll_wait`](https://man7.org/linux/man-pages/man2/epoll_wait.2.html) a function which waits until it either receives some events or until a timer runs out.
+When our application needs to know what events have occurred, we use [`epoll_wait`](https://man7.org/linux/man-pages/man2/epoll_wait.2.html) a function which waits until it either receives some events or until a timer runs out.